digimbyte/FirebaseDevelopers/Cloud Functions/Firestore Admin Manager.md

 ## How to use:
 Insert this into your cloud functions server, hosted on your local firebase cloud, or in your dedicated server.
+To Configure,
-To Configure, set the path in .document("path") to the relavent location where this information would be held
+1. Set the path in .document("path") to the relavent document in Firestore
+2. Add Fields in this document with an email address with its value type bool
+ - Define this value as true for them to have admin claims.
+ - Set the value to False or deleting this Field, will remove admin claims.

 ## WARNING:
  - It is HIGHLY important that access to this document, and other relative information is not accessible to the public